paradisec-archive/digitising_manuscripts/index.md

 ## Software

-### Remote capture: EOS Utility (if using compatible Canon camera)
+### Remote capture: EOS Utility (if using a compatible Canon camera)
-Remote capturing images directly to your computer can speed up your task of taking photos if you set up a good workflow.
+Remote capturing images directly to your computer can speed up your task of taking photos, especially if you set up a good workflow.
 There are many tethering tools available.
 I have chosen EOS Utility because it came with my Canon EOS 700D, it was free, and it serves our purpose.
 Here is an article from [Tether Tools (2020)](https://tethertools.com/blog/what-tethering-software-is-available/) that discuss other tethering software that is currently on the market.

 If you are planning to use a Canon camera that is compatible with the EOS Utility software, here are the links:
 * [EOS Utility for PCs](https://www.canon.com.au/support/sims-content?pid=74c2eb672e2946a7b940f86e2c9e2461&cid=3E70ECD154334FBD866C212BDC988F56&ctype=ap)